sandialabs/toyplot/docs/rendering.rst

 .. code:: python

    import toyplot.browser
    toyplot.browser.show(canvas)

-This will open a new browser window containing your figure, with all of Toyplot's interaction and features intact.
+This will open a new browser window containing your figure, with all of Toyplot’s interaction and features intact.

 Autorendering
 ~~~~~~~~~~~~~

 For interactive environments such as
-`Jupyter <http://www.ipython.org>`__, Toyplot's *autorender* feature
+`Jupyter <http://www.ipython.org>`__, Toyplot’s *autorender* feature
-automatically renders a canvas into a notebook cell using Toyplot's
+automatically renders a canvas into a notebook cell using Toyplot’s
 preferred interactive HTML representation.
 We use autorendering with few
-exceptions throughout this documentation ... for example, executing the
+exceptions throughout this documentation … for example, executing the
 following automatically inserts a figure into a Jupyter notebook:

 .. code:: python